Direct Detection of Dark Photon Dark Matter with the James Webb Space Telescope: Projected Sensitivity with a Modified JWST Configuration

 In this section, we are going to use the ray-transfer-matrix method to calculate the induced flux that can finally be detected by the JWST detector.
 A technical review of the ray-transfer-matrix method is shown in Appendix~\ref{appendix:B}.

-Firstly, we can alter the direction of light rays to make them move to the right for convenience, while at the same time we replace each reflector with a corresponding type of lens as depicted in Figure~\ref{fig:lenses}.
+Firstly, we simplify the OTE of JWST to an equivalent system of lenses.
+Without loss of generality, we assume that the direction of light rays is from left to right, while at the same time we replace each reflector with a corresponding type of lens for convenience in analysis, as illustrated in Figure~\ref{fig:lenses}.
 The radii of curvature for the first three lenses are denoted by $\rho_1$, $\rho_2$, and $\rho_3$, respectively.
-In this section, we will use subscripts $P$, $S$, $T$ and $F$ for the shorthand of ``primary mirror", ``secondary mirror", ``tertiary mirror" and ``fine steering mirror" respectively.
+In this section, we will use subscripts $P$, $S$, $T$, and $F$ for the shorthand of ``primary mirror", ``secondary mirror", ``tertiary mirror", and ``fine steering mirror", respectively.

-In ray-transfer-matrix method, a ray is described with a 2-component vector $X$, the first component being the angle between the ray and the optical axis, the second being its vertical displacement from the optical axis.
+In the ray-transfer-matrix method, a ray is described with a 2-component vector $X$, the first component being the angle between the ray and the optical axis, the second being its vertical displacement from the optical axis.
 Each optical operation that a ray undergoes—such as free travel or refraction through a lens—is represented by a $2\times2$ matrix.
 Specifically, within this section, free travel over a distance $L_i$ will be symbolized by the matrix $U_i$, while refraction on the primary mirror will be denoted by the matrix $U_P$, and likewise for other mirrors in the optical system.

 We can write out the transition matrix of each lens and interval,